liufeng2317/ADFWI/docs/version-plans/bv1.2-device-backend-design.md

 ## Backend Detection Policy

-Initial policy for `configure_backend(None)`:
+Default policy for `configure_backend(None)` in the planned `adfwi` conda environment:

-1. Use CUDA if `torch.cuda.is_available()`.
+1. Use NPU if an NPU runtime is importable and reports availability.
-2. Else use NPU if an NPU runtime is importable and reports availability.
+2. Else use CPU.

-3. Else use CPU.
+The priority is intentionally public and configurable through `prefer`.
+CUDA remains supported for explicit requests or CUDA-equipped machines, but it is not the default priority for the planned CPU+NPU environment.

 For explicit requests: